ysungit/wordpress/README.md

 ## Overview

-This is a AWS Cloudformation template which automate the installation and configuration of WordPress in AWS, using Masterless Puppet.
+This is a AWS CloudFormation template which automates the installation and configuration of WordPress in AWS, using Masterless Puppet.

-Puppet module used in this template: https://forge.puppet.com/hunner/wordpress
+Puppet WordPress module is used in this template: https://forge.puppet.com/hunner/wordpress

-AWS Cfn Template References:
+Sample AWS CloudFormation Template :

 https://s3-us-west-2.amazonaws.com/cloudformation-templates-us-west-2/VPC_With_PublicIPs_And_DNS.template